 HIV cannot be caught by kissing, hugging, shaking hands, or from door handles or dirty glasses.

 Some people believe that HIV is only a problem if you are gay, use drugs, or sleep around.
 This is wrong.
-Any young person who has unprotected sex can contract HIV and other sexually transmitted infections (STIs).
+Anyone who has unprotected (not using a condom) sex can contract any sexually transmitted infection, including HIV.
 Safer sex means always using a condom.

 Find out more about growing up with HIV in this video.